 - The design is clean and modern.

-- Comes with a VGA and power cord, but not an HDMI, which is important to keep in mind depending on which setup you intended to use.
+- It comes with a VGA and power cord, but not an HDMI, which is important to keep in mind depending on which setup you intended to use.

 - No audio outputs.